-Although we follow the guidelines for accessibility to the letter, it's not just a tick box exercise.
+Although we follow the guidelines for accessibility to the letter, it's not just a tick-box exercise.
 We want to give customers more than a service that just meets the minimum legal standards for people with a disability.

 So we constantly update our policy.
-We find out how we're doing by getting feedback from our customers - and by testing our service ourselves, with regular mystery shopping.
+We find out how we're doing by getting feedback from our customers, and by testing the service ourselves, with regular mystery shopping.
 We also give all of our staff Disability Awareness training, so they understand more about disability and how it affects some of our customers.
-We train our customerfacing staff how to support the people who need help, so they can make sure they have a safe and enjoyable journey.
+We train our customer-facing staff in how to support the people who need help, so they can make sure they have a safe and enjoyable journey.

 We've also signed up to the 'Guide Dog Travel Charter (2002)'.
-This means we're committed to work with Guide Dogs to help make it possible for all guide dog owners to travel safely, with no restrictions or extra cost.
+This means we're committed to working with guide dogs to help make it possible for all guide dog owners to travel safely, with no restrictions or extra cost.